 3. Make ethics and compliance training part of your learning and development strategy.

 All businesses have to consider ethics and adhere to corporate compliance standards, and these should be included in the learning and development tools you implement, either as part of regular trainings or your eLearning strategy.

 And don’t forget to keep your compliance training engaging and fun for your learners!
-See our ready to go organisational compliance training program, or consider seeking out a customised solution involving tools like animation or gamification.
+Contact us about our ready to go organisational compliance training program or consider seeking out a customised solution involving tools like animation or gamification.

 4. Ensure learning information is confidential.

 As an employer, you have an obligation to make sure your team members are safe and that their information is confidential.
 If you have eLearning tools in place, work with your provider to make sure data is stored securely.
 For an individual team member's objectives, learning outcomes and feedback, set expectations and guidelines in place with managers on confidentiality.

 Go beyond just implementation as well – make a point of communicating your privacy protection and confidentiality standards, so every team member is reassured that their information is safe with you.

 After you've gone to all the hard work of building and implementing your capability development strategy, the next question is when and how your learning tools will be used.
 For example, if your learning materials are just stored on company computers, rather than a multi-platform learning management system, your team will be less likely to review and revise information.